Nuclear Medicine Kidney Scans

 The insertion of the IV (drip) can be uncomfortable.
 Local anaesthetic cream where the drip will go in can help.
 Apart from this, the rest of the procedure will cause no discomfort.

-How can I prepare my child?
+How can I prepare my child for a nuclear medicine kidney scan?

 Bring comforters or any toys that will reassure your child